 We also use our knowledge of atmospheric ice nucleation to devise strategies for controlling freezing in industrial applications such as cryopreservation – a great example of how ‘blue skies’ research leads to unexpected outcomes.

-Our facilities and instruments include: a Nucleation by Immersed Particle Instrument (NIPI) suite, an icepod laboratory and a cloud expansion chamber for counting ice nucleating particles.
+Our facilities and instruments include: an icepod laboratory and a cloud expansion chamber for counting ice nucleating particles.

 Understanding aerosol properties and how aerosol particles influence clouds throughout the Earth’s atmosphere from the boundary layer to the mesopause are our main areas of interest.